What’s New With vCloud Availability 4.0-SLA Profiles

 To start testing DR operations, connect to https://VCAV-FQDN:8443 and login with tenant credentials (uname@orgname) and navigate to Paired Clouds.

-By default your Site-B will show as unauthenticated.
+By default, your Site-B will show as unauthenticated.
 Click on the gear button to enter credentials.

 Now both sites will show as authenticated.